Howl404/Tech-Hub/README.md

-# Project "Digital Equipment Store"
+# Project "Tech Hub"
 RS School eCommerce project - is a team task in which the team needs to develop an eCommerce application.

 ### Project description
-"Digital Equipment Store" is a web application that allows users to browse, select, add to basket and buy various digital appliances.
-The main goal of the project is to learn how to use frontend technologies and provide a convenient platform for buying equipment.
+It's a web application that allows users to browse, select, add to basket and buy various digital appliances.
+The main goal of the project is to learn how to use frontend technologies and provide a convenient platform for buying products.

 ### Project goals
 #### Main goals of the project are:
-* Create a user-friendly interface for browsing and selecting products
+* Register and login systems
-* Provide a detailed description of every product, including characteristics and users reviews
+* User-friendly interface for browsing and selecting products
-* Implement a product comparison mechanism
+* Filter product by characteristics and categories
-* Implement a payment system
+* Cart and promocodes
-* Ensure a convenient order process and product delivery
+* Detailed page of every product

 ### Technology stack
 1. Frontend:
    * HTML/CSS/TypeScript
-   * React.js - for user interface creation
+   * React - for user interface creation
    * Axios - for HTTP request to the server
 2. Backend:
    * commercetools